sophie-kiehl/MIP_280A4_Final_Project/report.md

 which cutadapt
 ```

-2. Trim Nextera adapters and low-quality reads
+2. Trim Universal adapters (as this was the most prevalent adapter according to the fastqc quality reports) and low-quality reads (Phred score beneath 30)

 ```
 cutadapt \
-   -a CTGTCTCTTATACACATCT \
+   -a AGATCGGAAGAG \
-   -A CTGTCTCTTATACACATCT \
+   -A AGATCGGAAGAG \
    -q 30,30 \
    --minimum-length 80 \
    -o /Quality_Control_and_Trimming/Planococcus_Illumina_R1_trimmed.fastq \